rahulsinghkids/BOOK_INVENTORY/README.md

 # BOOK_INVENTORY WEB APPLICATION  USING JAVA .
-CHANGE MYSQL USER="MYSQL" AND PASSWORD="12345"
+CHANGE MYSQL USER="root" AND PASSWORD="12345"
  Signup,Login system is available.
 You can create account and login using login details , User can login with email id and password after login user redirect in store(home) page.
  In home page show all Option of inventory.